A classical-logic view on a paraconsistent logic: Major Properties of

 \subsection{The logical equivalence relation of \foLPif}

-There are infinitely many different three-valued first-order paraconsistent logics with properties~(a) and (b).
+There are infinitely many different three-valued paraconsistent first-order logics with properties~(a) and (b).
 This means that these properties, which concern the logical consequence relation of a logic, have no discriminating power.
-The same holds for properties~(c)--(f) because each three-valued first-order paraconsistent logics with properties~(a) and~(b) has these properties as well (cf.~\cite{Mid17a}).
+The same holds for properties~(c)--(f) because each three-valued paraconsistent first-order logics with properties~(a) and~(b) has these properties as well.

 Below, properties concerning the logical equivalence relation of a logic are used for discrimination.
-It turns out that 13 classical laws of logical equivalence that also hold for the logical equivalence relation of \foLPif\ are sufficient to distinguish \foLPif\ completely from all other three-valued first-order paraconsistent logics with properties~(a) and~(b).
+It turns out that 13 classical laws of logical equivalence that also hold for the logical equivalence relation of \foLPif\ are sufficient to distinguish \foLPif\ completely from all other three-valued paraconsistent first-order logics with properties~(a) and~(b).

 The laws in question are the identity, annihilation, idempotent, and commutative laws for conjunction and disjunction, the double negation law, two laws that uniquely characterize implication, and two laws that concern universal and existential quantification. \begin{theorem} The logical equivalence relation of \foLPif\ satisfies laws (1)--(13) from Table~\ref{laws-lequiv}.